trevorhuang1/csp_blog/_posts/2023-12-4-TeamTeach_IPYNB_2_.md

 - Loneliness

 ### Always be concious about the amount of screen time you spend.
 You don't have to cut it out of your life completely, but try to keep it in moderation.

+# Summary:
+- While computing innovations have brought a world of convienience into our lives, they also come with their own problems
+- Programs can have unintended consequences, such as the use of social media to cyberbully others
+- The casino effect:
+    - Progression Systems
+    - Visual and Sound Cues
+    - Social Engagement and Competition